• About

 Jump to Recipe Jump to Video Print Recipe

-Crustless chicken pot pie is full of chicken pot pie flavor but without the crust!
-This chunky chicken pot pie filling is light, hearty, and perfect for busy weeks.
-It's made with shredded rotisserie chicken, fresh vegetables, Italian herbs, and a homemade bechamel sauce.
+Crustless chicken pot pie is a great way to get chicken pot pie flavor but without the pie crust!
+Make this delicious recipe with shredded rotisserie chicken, fresh vegetables, Italian herbs, and homemade bechamel sauce.

 chunky chicken pot pie from scratch.